-Consulting the Choose Cruelty Free List is your first step in the right direction, but your second step is to then make sure these cruelty free companies that you choose to shop from are using, wherever possible, ethically sourced, eco-friendly and if possible certified organic ingredients, such as being certified palm oil free and free of toxic and environmentally polluting chemicals free e.g. no petrochemicals, dioxins, formaldehyde, parabens, sulphates etc. As even if the company doesn’t test directly on animals, if the ingredients they use are toxic or destroying natural habitats, then yes, they are still harming animals greatly.
+Consulting the Leaping Bunny Programme list is your first step in the right direction, but your second step is to then make sure these cruelty free companies that you choose to shop from are using, wherever possible, ethically sourced, eco-friendly and if possible certified organic ingredients, such as being certified palm oil free and free of toxic and environmentally polluting chemicals free e.g. no petrochemicals, dioxins, formaldehyde, parabens, sulphates etc. As even if the company doesn’t test directly on animals, if the ingredients they use are toxic or destroying natural habitats, then yes, they are still harming animals greatly.

 Cruelty-Free Vegan & Vegetarian Food Choices